cjumel/dotfiles/README.md

 # For regular version:
 ln -s <path/to/this/repository>/.gitconfig ~/.gitconfig
-# For remote version (remove user/OS-specific configurations):
+# or, for a remote version (without user/OS-specific configurations):
-ln -s <path/to/this/repository>/.gitconfig.remote ~/.gitconfig
+# ln -s <path/to/this/repository>/.gitconfig.remote ~/.gitconfig
 ```

 ### Zsh, Oh-My-Zsh & powerlevel10k

 I use Zsh as terminal shell, which I set up with [Oh-My-Zsh](https://ohmyz.sh) to define custom
 aliases and introduce some plugins, and [powerlevel10k](https://github.com/romkatv/powerlevel10k) to
 customize the terminal prompt.
-Their configurations are defined in `./.zshrc`, `./config/oh-my-zsh/`
-& `./.p10k.zsh`.

 **Requirements:**